RichardAPena/Mystic/README.md

  - Soothing Presence
     > Does nothing
  - Comforting Aura
-    > Should work as intended
+    > Works as intended
  - Aura of Jubilation
-    > Should work as intended
+    > Works as intended
  - Beacon of Recovery
     > Does nothing

 TODO:

 Aura Sight